 DreamHost’s response time was pretty average.
 It wasn’t great but it wasn’t the worst either.
-This came in at 719ms which is leaning too much towards the worst response times expected by websites in 2019.
+This came in at 719ms which is leaning too much towards the worst response times expected by websites.

 As I touched on earlier, DreamHost have 2 main cloud hosting services they offer.
 For the purpose of this review, we’re looking at their Cloud Computing hosting (as opposed to Cloud Object Storage).

 Each DreamHost cloud server can be run for as long as you need.
 One of the great benefits is that you will only get charged up to 600 hours (25 days) in each given month.
 Let’s look at some of the features included: